iotaledger/integration-services/documentation/docs/basics/authentication/example_is_sdk.md

 :::

 Depending on the functionality you are going to use, it may be sufficient to only authenticate the `IdentityClient()` or the `ChannelClient()`.
-Each of the clients has it's own authentication state i.e. when you authenticate on the `IdentityClient()` you are not automatically authenticated on the `ChannelClient()`.
+Each of the clients has its authentication state.
+This means that when you authenticate on the `IdentityClient()`, you are not automatically authenticated on the `ChannelClient()`.

 ```js title="./authenticate.js
 import { IdentityClient, ChannelClient, ApiVersion } from 'iota-is-sdk';